Visual information processing and the natural input

 We are interested how individual and small groups of neurons arranged into microcircuits break sensory patterns into parallel, highly specific representations of the outside world.
 We use a combination of 2-photon imaging of genetically encoded biosensors, electrophysiology, patterned light stimulation and computational modelling to probe the visual processing of individual and networks of neurons in the retina and brain of zebrafish and mice.
 We also study the distribution of visual features in the natural visual world to better understand how different visual systems have evolved to optimally process their own natural input.

-Chromatic circuits for colour vision in zebrafish.
 With the rise of the dinosaurs, our own ancient ancestral proto-mammals escaped to the forests and adopted a nocturnal lifestyle.
 In this process, they lost all but two of their cone-photoreceptor types, the basis of colour vision.
 As a result, most of today’s mammals are dichromats, or “atypical trichromats” such as our own species.
 Not so the zebrafish, or indeed almost any other vertebrate: Most birds, fish, reptiles, amphibians and even jawless fish still “see in 4 or even 5 colours”, based on the 4-5 cone types that were around long before the dinosaurs took over the planet.
-However, we know very little about how these evolutionarily ancient colour vision systems work.
-Here, the experimentally highly accessible larval zebrafish offers the perhaps unique opportunity to use modern, high throughput methods for surveying neuronal structure and function to establish the retinal basis of colour vision as used by most vertebrates on the planet today.

-Synaptic computation in the retina.
 The computational power of retinal networks is deeply rooted in their synaptic architecture.
-Within the retina’s two synaptic layers, highly specialised ribbon-type synapses of photoreceptors and bipolar cells respectively do not merely forward the activity of their parent neuron to their postsynaptic partners.
-Instead, each synapse receives a myriad of feedback and feed-forward signals through the network, making them probably the most important computational locus of the circuit.
+The highly specialised ribbon-type synapses of photoreceptors and bipolar cells receive a myriad of feedback and feed-forward signals through the network, making them probably the most important computational locus of the circuit.
 Using 2-photon imaging of voltage, calcium and synaptic release signals in vivo we aim to probe the visual response properties of retinal synapses towards a better understanding of locally visual signal transformations.

-Evolution of vision.
-The retinas of all vertebrates are based on a common blueprint but different species evolved a vast range of retinal particularities that help them better navigate their visuo-ecological niche.
-For example, diurnal species tend to be cone-dominated while nocturnal species feature a predominance of rods.
-How are such differences reflected in the downstream retinal network?
-The answer towards these, and many other questions relating to animal lifestyle and evolutionary history can only come from careful comparisons across multiple species, including non-model species.
-We therefore seek to complement our core work on zebrafish vision with frequent excursions into the sensory complement of other animals.
+The retinas of all vertebrates are based on a common blueprint but different species evolved a vast range of retinal particularities that help them navigate their visuo-ecological niche.
+How are these differences reflected in retinal networks?
+The answer towards this, and many other questions relating to animal lifestyle and evolutionary history must come from comparisons across species, including non-model species.
+We therefore complement our core work on zebrafish vision with frequent excursions into the sensory complement of other animals.

-Technology development.
 To probe neuronal function in the living nervous system requires state of the art imaging equipment such as our heavily customised 2-photon microscopes and visual stimulators.
-Here, we aim to keep up with or, where possible, drive current possibilities in optical imaging technology, for example by light-path optimisations or the implementation of custom scan strategies that acknowledge the 3D curvature of biological samples.
+Here, we aim to drive current possibilities in optical imaging technology, for example by light-path optimisations or the implementation of custom scan strategies that acknowledge the 3D curvature of biological samples.
+In parallel, we invest heavily in open hardware approaches to optimise research-grade lab equipment for a fraction of commerical costs.

 How are networks consisting of anatomically and functionally distinct neuronal elements adapted to sample, filter and forward information contained in a sensory stimulus or in central neuronal ensemble activity towards their specific computational goals?
 Faced with the staggering complexity of even the simplest neuronal circuits, addressing such questions continues to present a daunting task.
 One very promising approach will lie in promoting our understanding of computations performed by specific, very well described neuronal ensembles with a clear function, input-output organisation and experimental accessibility, such as the vertebrate retina.